stallionexpress/api-sdk-php/README.md

 // Get the insurance groups for this contract and the prices.
 $contract->getInsurances();

-// Get the options for this contract (eg 'sign on deliver').
+// Get the options for this contract (eg 'sign on delivery').
 $contract->getOptions();
 ```